bertdk/react-course-expensify-app/readme.md

 git commit - Creattes a new commit with files from staging area git log - View recent commits

+git commit -am "..." - Combo for git add and commit (for all modified files, new files not taken into account)

 eval "$(ssh-agent -s)"
 ssh-add ~/.ssh/id_rsa_gmail